Which city is cheaper, Lagos or Kos?

 With scuba diving and snorkeling and shopping around the destination of Lagos, there's plenty to do.
 Many people spend five days here.
 Travelers enjoy the resorts in the area as well.
 It offers something for everyone.
 One of the main draws to the area is the beaches.
 Because of this, five days is usually enough time for a trip here.

-You'll find museums and nightlife around the ancient destination of Kos.
+You'll find museums and nightlife around the vibrant destination of Kos.
 Most people come for the beaches.
 Take your pick from the many activities offered here.
 One week is plenty of time to see everything, even with extra days to spare.

 Lagos, a popular resort town, is full of activities for travelers.
 People often spend their time relaxing at one of the resorts.
 Your budget might influence how long you stay.
 One week is more than enough time to enjoy everything.
 Take some day trips to nearby places to fill the extra days.